hANSIc99/Pythonic/README.md

 ## Installation

-You can run Pythonic natively on your Linux, Mac or Windows system, or as a container or on your Raspberry PI.
+You can run Pythonic natively on any platform, as a container or on your Raspberry PI.

 ## Container based installation